 (http://transparency.efpia.eu/uploads/Modules/Documents/code po2011.pdf). - Payments to Clinical Research Organizations are excluded from the scope.
 However, ToV to HCPs/HCOs via CROs, within the ToV in scope (see 3.3) are disclosed (See 3.3.5).

-Ipsen Poland fully follows INFARMA's definition which is mostly in line with EFPIA definition:
+Ipsen Poland fully follows INFARMA's definition included in the Good Practice Code which is mostly in line with EFPIA definition:

 HCO constitutes

 "Any entity: